2017 OFL Convention

 Throughout the convention, delegates heard from a number of inspiring speakers and panelists.
 They participated in lively debates over resolutions on the floor as well.

 Local 175 Member and young worker Eduardo Ramon went to the mic several times during the week to speak in support of some progressive resolutions.
-He also energized the crowd on Wednesday morning with motivational songs as part of the Solidarity Squad.

 The OFL honoured UFCW Canada activist Stan Raper, who passed away in the last year, with the Bob Burch Human Rights Award.
 UFCW Rep Pablo Godoy gave a moving tribute to Stan’s important work in advancing the rights of migrant farm workers.
 Stan’s wife, Terry, accepted the award.